X402-Universal/X402-Universal/README.md

 ## Overview

 X402-Universal is a decentralized payment aggregation system designed to make X402 micropayments more interoperable across different blockchain networks.
-The system collects many small payments on Chain A and batches them into efficient cross-chain transfers to providers on Chain B using Hyperbridge, a Polkadot-based cross-chain infrastructure.
+The system collects many small payments on one chain and batches them into efficient cross-chain transfers to providers on another chain using Hyperbridge, a Polkadot-based cross-chain infrastructure.
 This enables seamless cross-chain X402 payment flows and expands the reach of micropayment protocols across multiple blockchain ecosystems.

 ## Architecture